Let’s face it, every law firm needs new clients to survive and grow. Yours is no different.

 Ranking in the top three positions in the search engine result pages can be challenging.
-However, independent studies conducted by SearchMetrics and Backlinko have found two main ranking factors, which you can (and should) focus on for your website to potentially rank higher.
+However, independent studies conducted by SearchMetrics and Backlinko have found two main ranking factors, which you can (and should) focus on for your website to potentially rank higher and achieve SEO success.

 There is little doubt that great content is the currency to rank in Google.
 It’s a ranking factor like no other.
 Without good content, your website raises a lot of red flags.
 By creating and adding in-depth, relevant content to your law firm site, you give the search engine giant a green signal.
 You give it a reason to rank you higher over competitors who lack the right content.

-The content you put up on your site has to be authentic and detailed in order to get in the good books of the big G. It cannot be thin and vague.
+The content you put up on your site has to be authentic and detailed in order to boost your site SEO and get in the good books of the big G. It cannot be thin and vague.
 For example, if you look at the top three results for the extremely competitive keyword phrase “link building”, you’ll find SEO expert Brian Dean’s mammoth 4,800 word guide ranking in the third position.
 Just because it offers so much value.

 Can you do something similar in the law niche?
 Can you create useful content that is relevant to your target audience?
 Of course you can.
 Google has always tried to give high priority to quality content, and so should you.
+It’s a way to boost positive user experience on your site.
+Our marketing company thinks so too.
 Don’t believe us?
 Ask Wikipedia.